Improvements to LABC Warranty site scoring framework

 Very good

-Complies and shows extra attention to detail beyond requirements
+Complies with technical standards and show good attention to detail beyond requirements.

 6